- Andaman Islands

 Nakkiread more »

 nelaikisA Lithuanian spirit.
 This dangerous spirit is that of a victim of murder, one who drowned or one who committed suicide.
-In some accounts, called nelaikis.
+In some accounts, identified as nelaikis.

 Noaideread more »